sunnypark12/CS4641_Group5/index.md

 ## Supervised Method 2: K-Nearest Neighbors Model ##

-1. **Loading the Dataset:**

-We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.
+1. **Loading the Dataset:** <br> We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.

-2. **Handling Categorical Variables:**

-We used One-hot encoding for categorical variables to avoid the distorting distance metric in KNN.
+2. **Handling Categorical Variables:** <br> We used One-hot encoding for categorical variables to avoid the distorting distance metric in KNN.
 ![OneHotEncoding](GitHub_Pages/Images/onehotencoding.png)

-3. **Reducing the Dimensions:**

-We ran PCA on the dataset to mitigate the impact of high dimensionality.
+3. **Reducing the Dimensions:** <br> We ran PCA on the dataset to mitigate the impact of high dimensionality.
 ![PCA](GitHub_Pages/Images/PCA.png)

 The heatmap below visualizes how much each original feature contributes to the principal components, with higher absolute loadings representing more influence in principal components.